tgsmith61591/beautiful-jekyll/_posts/2018-06-18-skoot-intro.md

   * What happens if there are unknown levels in the test data?
   * How can we avoid the [dummy variable trap?](http://www.algosome.com/articles/dummy-variable-trap-regression.html)

-Skoot automates this for us seamlessly.
+Skoot addresses these for us seamlessly.
 If we look at the dtypes of the dataset, we can identify which will need dummy-encoding:

 {% highlight python linenos %}
 import pandas as pd
+from sklearn.model_selection import train_test_split

 df = pd.read_csv("~/Downloads/adult.data.txt", header=None,
                  names=["age", "workclass", "fnlwgt", "education",